The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 Those who pay tax on their trading profits through Income Tax Self-Assessment may instead be eligible for the Self-Employed Incomes Support Scheme (SEISS).

-👉 Can an employee be furloughed if they start employment after the 19th of March?
+👉 Can an employee be furloughed if they start employment after 19 March?

 No!
-Employees who started employment and were reported on an FPS on or before March 19th are eligible to be furloughed.
-If an employee starts before this date but has not been reported to HMRC by the 19th, then they will not be able to be furloughed under the Coronavirus Job Retention Scheme.
+Only employees who started employment and were reported on an FPS on or before 19 March are eligible to be furloughed.
+If an employee starts before this date but has not been reported to HMRC by 19 March, then they will not be able to be furloughed under the CJRS.

 An employee can be furloughed for a minimum of three consecutive weeks.

-👉 How long does the furloughed period last for?
+👉 How long does the furloughed period last?

-The Coronavirus Job Retention Scheme runs for a period of eight months, from March 1st until October 31st.
+The CJRS runs for a period of eight months from 1 March until 31 October.

 👉 Can an employee be furloughed multiple times?